Generic selectors

 In 2020, the ‘Miners' – named for the rich coal deposits in the Donbas – reached the semifinal of the Europa League, a competition they won in 2009 when they beat Werder Bremen in the final to crown the club's greatest European triumph.

-In Istanbul’s Sukru Saracoglou Stadium, a 2-1 victory – won in extra time – was secured thanks to goals from Luiz Adriano and Jadson, two of the Samba stars who had been expensively recruited to eastern Europe.
+In Istanbul’s Sukru Saracoglu Stadium, a 2-1 victory was achieved in extra time, thanks to goals from Luiz Adriano and Jadson, two Samba stars who were brought to Eastern Europe at significant expense.

-In 2011, they reached the Champions League quarter-final to be beaten by Barcelona.
-Europa League semi-finals were reached in 2016 – beaten by eventual winner Sevilla – and in 2020 they were eliminated by Inter
+In 2011, they reached the Champions League quarter-finals but were defeated by Barcelona.
+They later made it to the Europa League semi-finals in 2016 but lost to the eventual winners, Sevilla.
+In 2020, they were eliminated by Inter Milan.

-That is a very decent European pedigree, backed by Ukrainian league titles 14 times since 2001/02, including last season.
+These records reflect a strong European pedigree, supported by 14 Ukrainian league titles since the 2001/02 season, including last season's championship.

 Where are Shakhtar Donetsk playing?

 In the current campaign, Shakhtar’s UEFA Champions League games are being hosted by Hamburg SV in their wonderful Volksparkstadion.
-It's a fantastic setting and backdrop but clearly offers little in the way of home advantage.
+It's a fantastic setting and backdrop, but it offers little in the way of home advantage.

 Volksparkstadion Stadium - Shakhtar Donetsk Stadium - Hamburg SV stadium - Football Ground Guide 4